 What is MTHFR?

-The methylenetetrahydrofolate reductase (MTHFR) enzyme converts synthetic folic acid and dietary folate into its active form, L-methylfolate, which plays a critical role in neurotransmitter synthesis.1 Some individuals carry a mutation at the C677T SNP of the MTHFR gene, which results in 45% reduction in activity for heterozygotes (C/T) and a 70% reduction in activity for homozygotes (T/T).2 Individuals who carry this mutation will have a reduced capacity to create L-methylfolate.
+The methylenetetrahydrofolate reductase (MTHFR) enzyme converts synthetic folic acid and dietary folate into its active form, L-methylfolate, which plays a critical role in neurotransmitter synthesis.
+Some individuals carry a mutation at the C677T SNP of the MTHFR gene, which results in a 35% reduction in activity for heterozygotes (C/T) and a 70% reduction in activity for homozygotes (T/T).1,2 Individuals who carry this mutation will have a reduced capacity to create L-methylfolate.

-How can clinicians treat individuals with reduced MTHFR activity?
+How can healthcare providers treat individuals with reduced MTHFR activity?

 What are the risks of folic acid supplementation?